 Distinguishing characteristics: young branchlets often densely pubescent; leaves thick, mostly rotund, the lower surface thickly stellate and with strongly raised veins; petioles stellate; no stipules, no stipitate- glandular hairs; hypanthium glabrous or glandular; stone ellipsoid-ovoid; habitat generally is sandy soil.
 Best life stage for ID: in leaf and fruit.
 Southern Arrowwood may be identified from the leaves, though leaves and fruiting material together are best.

-Viburnum dentatum as a species may be separated from other Viburnum species found in New York by having a regular infloresence (marginal flowers like the central ones), unlobed, dentate leaves with the simple (or only 1-2 forked) lateral veins each extending to a tooth, cordate leaf bases, and petioles about 1/3 as long as the leaf blades.
-V. dentatum var. recognitum (syn. of V. dentatum var. lucidum) has mostly ovate leaves with glabrous petioles and lower leaf surfaces glabrous (sometimes pubescent only in the axils of the veins).
-This variety is more typical across New York and is most often found in moist habitats such as woods, shrublands, successional old fields, or swamps.
+Viburnum dentatum as a species may be separated from other Viburnum species found in New York by having a regular infloresence (marginal flowers like the central ones) that is umbelliform at the base (unlike V. sieboldii that is oppositely branched); unlobed, dentate leaves with the simple (or only 1-2 forked) lateral veins each extending to a tooth, cordate leaf bases, and petioles about 1/3 as long as the leaf blades.
+The petioles are densely covered with sellate hairs.
+The veins below are hairy.
+The lookalike Viburnum dentatum var. lucidum is more typical across New York and is most often found in moist habitats such as woods, shrublands, successional old fields, or swamps but can co-occur with variety venosum.
+Viburnum dentatum var. lucidum has mostly ovate leaves with glabrous petioles (sometimes simple hairs in the groove) and lower leaf surfaces glabrous (sometimes pubescent only in the axils of the veins).
+Variety lucidum usually blooms and fruits slightly earlier than variety venosum.

 Southern Arrowwood flowers from late May to early July, and the fruits may persist through September.